...

 Foodies rejoice!
 Porto is home to a tantalizing array of flavors.
 From the classic Francesinha sandwich to the local specialty trips à moda do Porto, this city is not only known for its port wine but also its delicious gastronomy.

-Take a food tour and sample some of the best Porto foods this region has to offer.
+Take a food tour and sample some of the best that this region has to offer.
 Indulge in freshly caught seafood, devour a pastel de nata, and try some of the unique port wines this city is well-known for.

 Take A Day Trip From Porto